 It is important to manage congestive heart failure symptoms as soon as they appear to prevent the risk of future complications.
 Treatment for the symptoms of heart disease, like abnormal heart rhythms, begins with an accurate diagnosis.
 In order to diagnose heart failure, Dr. Beshai will use an electrocardiogram (ECG) to get a picture of the heart’s electrical activity.
 A stress test can also be used to show how the heart responds to exercise.

-The course of treatment for CHF will depend on the symptoms, their severity, and how fat along the condition has progressed.
+The course of treatment for CHF will depend on the symptoms, their severity, and how far along the condition has progressed.
 Early CHF can usually be managed with the use of medication to regulate the heart’s electrical system.
 This might include an ACE inhibitor to open the valves, a beta-blocker to lower blood pressure, or diuretics to reduce the body’s fluid content.
 In more severe cases, a medical device may be inserted in the heart to monitor the electrical activity and deliver a shock to regulate the heartbeat and prevent heart failure.
 This device is known as a pacemaker.

 Schedule a Congestive Heart Failure Treatment Appointment Today

 Congestive heart failure is a serious, life-threatening condition, so it is very important to see a doctor as soon as you experience symptoms.
 Dr. Beshai can discuss your symptoms and medical history to determine which stage you might be in and provide the proper treatment.
 If you are at risk for CHF and want to know more about your treatment options, please call our office at 480-634-4449 or fill out our online form and schedule your appointment at the Heart Rhythm Institute of Arizona.

 The Heart Institute of Arizona has a wide array of services that come with our premium care.
 From in-office dianostics and treatable conditions, to hospital based procedures, we’ve got your heart covered.